February 23, 2026

 Kids, toddlers, and safety basics

 Private tours can be very family-friendly, especially when the boat has stable seating and a clear safety setup.
-Many operators require life jackets for younger children while the boat is moving.
-If you’re traveling with toddlers, ask about restroom access and shade options, and plan snacks and drinks around your child’s routine.
+Florida laws require life jackets for children ages 6 and below while the boat is moving.
+If you’re traveling with kids, ask about restroom access and shade options.

 Food, drinks, and what’s usually allowed